next-dev-team/awesome-front-end/README.md

 ### Framework
 - UmiJS: https://github.com/umijs/umi or https://umijs.org
   - Maintainer: Ant Team (Alibaba)
-  - USE CASE: Client side or Admin dashbord
+  - USE CASE: Client side or Admin dashbord or Micro-front-end
     - PROS: fast development and well document, provide plugins and preset etc.
     - CONS: Learning curve and some case difficult to customize